 Queen’s Gate Mews

 A discovery I made one day, early in my residence as I walked around enjoying the little daylight there was.
-I’d made a stop at the V&A, one of my favorite museums, in an effort to get out of the house, and in my wonderings stumbled across Queen’s Gate Mews!
-Pretty in every way, it was the discovery of this mews that urged me to discover what mews even were, and where there were more!
+I’d made a stop at the Victoria & Albert museum, one of my favorite museums, in an effort to get out of the house.
+It’s a go to spot for me, and after enjoying the museum, I went for a little wander.
+Eventually, I stumbled across Queen’s Gate Mews!
+Pretty and pastel in every way, with a gorgeous archway too.
+Love a good archway!
+It was the discovery of this street that led me to working out what these cute little corners were, and where there were more!

 Kynance Mews, SW7

 No doubt you spotted Kynance Mews this past Fall, when the ivy was turning a delightful shade of red and it began popping up on your Instagram feeds!
 Kynance Mews has been on my radar since I took some outfit photos there last spring (remember this babe?)
 Wisteria in the spring and gorgeous ivy changing colors in the fall, it’s just a beauty to behold no matter the time of year!

 Discovered on a stroll after visiting the V&A yet again, I had some time to kill before work and went for a wander.
 Can you tell that I do that a lot?
 I love to wander and if I find a place that’s photo-worthy or I want to visit again, I star it on my Google Maps.
 Ah, the life of a blogger.
 Tucked away behind a church and a stones throw from busy Brompton Road, this little slice of pastel heaven is the perfect spot for an outfit snap or a quiet moment.
 You won’t regret taking a stroll down these cobbled streets!